pagopa/selfcare-onboarding/apps/onboarding-functions/README.md

 ### Storage emulator: Azurite

 Use the Azurite emulator for local Azure Storage development.
-Once installed, you must create `selc-d-contracts-blob` and `selc-product` container.
+Once installed, you must create `selc-d-contracts-blob` and `selc-d-product` container.
+Inside last one you have to put products.json file.

 ([guide](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio))